Graduate Registration - Spring 2014

 January Session (J-Session)

-The J-Session is a three week session, which is part of the Spring semester.
-The J-Session will take place from January 7 to January 26.
+J-Session is a three week session, which is part of the Spring semester.
+It will take place from January 6 to January 25.
 This session is open to continuing students only.
-The J-Session is designed to offer concentrated learning experiences not usually available in the regular semester.
+J-Session is designed to offer concentrated learning experiences not usually available in the regular semester.
 J-Session classes are identified as such in the Spring Class Schedule.
-It is generally not required that you register for or attend J-Session classes.
+It is not required that you register for or attend J-Session classes.

 It is the student's responsibility to obtain any necessary approvals or clearances.
 Written or verbal approval from an instructor does not constitute permission to register in a class.